bluesky-social/bsky-docs/docs/advanced-guides/atproto.md

 Personal data servers are your home in the cloud.
 They host your data, distribute it, manage your identity, and orchestrate requests to other services to give you your views.

-Relays handle all of your events, like retrieving large-scale metrics (likes, reposts, followers), content discovery (algorithms), and user search.
+Indexers handle all of your events, like retrieving large-scale metrics (likes, reposts, followers), content discovery (algorithms), and user search.

 ![PDS and Relay](/img/docs/small-big-world.jpg#rounded)